redpinecube/grocery/README.md

 # Inflation of Egg Prices Across Canadian Grocery Stores

 ## Abstract
+After the COVID-19 pandemic, inflation has been a large economic issue for the majority of Canadians.
+This analysis studies the inflation of egg prices in 2024 and finds that prices towards the end of the year have decreased in comparison to mid 2024.
+By understanding how the prices of staple grocery items fluctuate, we can gauge the effect of inflation on the general Canadian consumer.

 ## File Structure
 The repo is structured as follows :